red15/insights-client-role/README.md

     If defined to be a non-empty string, this role will replace any previously set display name for the system with the given string.

+* redhat_portal_username: (optional)
+* redhat_portal_password: (optional)
+    If defined, this role will configure the Insights client to use these credentials for all future interactions with the Insights server.

+    These credentials are only necessary if the client system is not registered with Red Hat Subscription Manager.

+    These should be valid username/password for Insights/Red Hat Portal/Red Hat Subscription Manager.

 Dependencies